Your truck’s engine and a glass of water have a complicated relationship. One gives life, the other… well, the other is a problem.

 The Air in Your Tank

 Think about a glass of iced tea on a warm day.
-See the water droplets that form on the outside?
-That’s condensation, and the exact same process is happening inside your fuel tank, all the time.
+Notice the water droplets forming on the outside?
+That’s condensation — and the exact same process happens inside your fuel tank, all the time.

-The empty space at the top of the tank is filled with air.
-That air contains moisture, especially in areas with high humidity.
-As your truck cools down after running, this moisture condenses into tiny water droplets.
+The empty space at the top of your tank is filled with air, which carries moisture, especially in humid environments.
+As your truck cools down after running, that moisture condenses into tiny water droplets.

-Because water is denser than diesel fuel, these droplets sink straight to the bottom of the tank.
-This happens constantly, day in and day out.
-Slowly but surely, the water level at the bottom rises.
-The simplest way to fight this is to keep your fuel tank as full as possible.
-Less air means less room for condensation to form.
+Since water is denser than diesel fuel, these droplets sink to the bottom of the tank.
+This cycle repeats constantly, gradually increasing the water level.
+The easiest way to combat this is to keep your fuel tank as full as possible — less air space means less opportunity for condensation to form.

 The Fuel You Pump